slittorin/home-assistant-setup/README.md

      - Grafana.
    - Intended also to be utilized for other projects.
    - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).

-## Governing principles

-- Limit the number of exposed ports/services on the Home Assistant.
-- Allow 30 days of data to reside within the Home Assistant database before it is put into the history database.
-  - We have a rather good setup that should cope with the load, with the current number of sensors/integrations.

 # Setup for Server 1